UX Myth #3: Users Don't Know How To Scroll

 Image from Wikipedia.
 Physical newspapers themselves are not a myth.
 Yet.

 The notion continues to be the most common assumptions among marketers until the era of Adobe Flash websites (Yes, it exists).
 Everything worthwhile and, excuse the pun, flashy, used to take up the entire screen area.
-All transitions on a web page would act like a PowerPoint presentation where you navigate around using chevron (< >) and arrow keys (<- ->).
+All transitions on a web page would act like a PowerPoint presentation where you navigate around using chevron (< >) and arrow keys (< - ->).
+The fold content is critical for engaging users and influencing key metrics like click-through and conversion rates.

 An example of a (gasp) flash website - Advanced Studios v3